 Music offers a surprising array of benefits to listeners.
-Its primary aim is entertainment, but it also allows for artistic expression.
 Some songs are energizing, some are relaxing, and others, research suggests, can even improve physical and emotional health and manage pain.

-But did you know music can also teach us about money?
-While you shouldn’t comb your Spotify playlists for stock market advice, you might find a few financial nuggets of wisdom embedded in your favorite songs.
+Music can even teach us some valuable lessons about money.
+While you may not want to comb your Spotify playlists for stock market advice, you might find a few financial nuggets of wisdom embedded in your favorite songs.

 Here’s a selection of songs from various eras and genres that are all about money, whether saving or spending it.
 They might nudge you to think more about your finances and relate to other people’s struggles and triumphs with their cash.